 Construction accidents can be devastating on a number of fronts.
-Whether you are hurt on the job as a construction worker, or whether you are injured as an innocent passerby of a construction site, the heavy equipment and materials involved in construction can generally make for serious damages.
+Whether you are hurt on the job as a construction worker, or whether you are injured as an innocent passerby of a construction site in Philadelphia, the heavy equipment and materials involved in construction can generally make for serious damages.

 Construction workers put themselves and their lives at risk every day.
 In fact, 1 in 5 worker deaths in the year 2014 were construction accidents (according to the US Department of Labor).